 FAQs: Cardiac Rehabilitation for Kids

-Because cardiac rehabilitation involves regular exercise training, it is sometimes counter-intuitive to what parents may have been told previously.
+Because cardiac rehabilitation involves regular exercise training, it is sometimes counter-intuitive to those parents who have children with a heart condition.
 Read FAQs to help parents become more comfortable with their child's participation.